 - Your whole body needs to rest, not just your brain but your brain also helps the rest of your body, detoxify and regenerate and be better able to manage stress.
 Sleep is a core part of stress management...yet too many of us experience the vicious circle... we can't sleep because we're stressed... see below.

-This isn't just about all of us knowing we need to sleep, because we know we do, but it's also about re-acquainting ourselves about how important it is and identifying the 21st century 'normalities' that are also preventing us from sleeping in the first instance, and sleeping 'properly' and learning how to manage those; for example:
+This isn't just about all of us knowing we need to sleep (because we know we do) but it's also about re-acquainting ourselves about how important it is and identifying the 21st century 'normalities' in our own lives that are preventing us from sleeping in the first instance, and re-learning proper sleep management; here are some sleep tips and ideas.

-- Caffeine - too much caffeine... you know it stops you from sleeping.
+- Caffeine - too much caffeine... hmmm you know it stops you from sleeping, don't you.
 It has quite a long half-life, so depending on the strength, you could need up to 6 hours to get it out of your system so it doesn't affect your sleep.
 While a small amount, can give you a kick start, it can quite quickly start to impair your performance and drain your cortisol, rather than give you the oomph you're looking for.

-Moreover, too much caffeine keeps the cortisol coursing through your body and keeping you awake.
+Moreover, too much caffeine keeps the cortisol (that stress hormone we all talk about) coursing through your body and keeping you awake.
 You need to give your body enough time to eliminate the coffee before you go to bed (remember that 6-hour window?) so that the melatonin can activate which is the hormone that helps get you to sleep.
 Cortisol inhibits melatonin, meaning your body can't drop into its re-generation cycle.

-- Exercising - watch the timings...if you exercise too late it will affect your hormone levels and ability to sleep.
+- Exercise - watch the timings...if you exercise too late it will affect your hormone levels and ability to sleep well.

 - Nutrition - if you are eating badly (and most of us do), you are likely to be nutrient-deficient, for example; B vitamins are vital for hormonal systems which in turn link to our sleep.
 If your hormones are out of whack, your sleep cycles will be disrupted.
 Then there's magnesium which is vital but due to most industrial food processing, is deficient in most foods.
 It's vital for sleep.
 And if you aren't eating well overall, from gut-ache to exhaustion because you don't have the inner resources you need, it will affect your sleep and its quality.